This New Day at UNWTO is a Giant Step for Travel, Tourism, and the World Economy

 This is a win for global tourism in general.

-It will also help the Secretary General to build his legacy.
+It will also help the Secretary-General to build his legacy.
 Rumors are that his plan is to run for Prime Minister of Georgia after his UNWTO term is over.

 So today was a win/win/win/win day for global tourism.
 It’s now appropriate to not only congratulate Mr. Zurab Pololikashvili for having won a fair and secret election, but it’s time for everyone in global tourism to work with UNWTO.